jonidaniel/nextjs-dashboard/README.md

 # Next.js Dashboard

-- A full stack financial dashboard app consisting of
+- A full stack financial dashboard app

+  - Users have the ability to add, edit, and delete invoices

+  - Consists of

     - public home and login pages,
-  - dashboard pages (invoices, customers) that are protected by authentication,
+    - dashboard pages (invoices, customers) that are accessed via login,
-  - and the ability for users to add, edit, and delete invoices

-  - The dashboard utilizes [Vercel](https://vercel.com)'s integrated database service when fetching data
+  - The dashboard utilizes [Vercel](https://vercel.com)'s integrated database service when fetching or storing data
   - [Neon](https://neon.tech) is the actual database service provider

 - The dashboard was developed following the comprehensive [Next.js Foundations Course App Router Tutorial](https://nextjs.org/learn/dashboard-app)